-As parents, it’s important to keep an open, honest and nonjudgmental dialogue about important aspects of our teen’s life, and, yes, that includes social media.
+As parents, it’s important to keep an open, honest and nonjudgmental dialogue about important aspects of your teen’s life — and that should include social media.

-While positively conversing, you can use this time to monitor your kids’ participation and make sure they’re safely using social platforms.
-Brooks offers 3 questions to ask your kids about their social media accounts and what to do if there’s a red flag.
+While positively conversing, you also can use this dialogue as an opportunity to monitor your kids’ participation and make sure they are safely using social platforms.
+Dr. Markley offers 3 questions to ask your kids about their social media accounts and what to do if there’s a red flag.

 - What are you talking about and posting on these platforms?
 Ask questions about what kinds of things your kids like to post.
 Is the material innocent or is it making them vulnerable to teasing?
 Are they posting about something dangerous or asking for unhelpful feedback?
 Have a conversation about what’s appropriate to share on social and what’s not.
-Remind kids that what they post should never contain inappropriate content (including nude or sexually explicit photos).
-Reinforce that nothing done online is temporary, and content can be saved and later used against your child.
+Remind kids nothing done online is temporary and what they post should never contain inappropriate content (including nude or sexually explicit photos).

 What to do if you see a red flag